“B” horizon

 -

-raised soil that is used for planting trees and other
+raised or mounded soil that is used for planting trees and other

 windbreak or as a way of delineating a boundary on a